 Andrew is the Operations Manager for the Ambulatory Pharmacy Services (Oncology, Infusion, and Research Pharmacy).
 He completed his PGY-1 Pharmacy Practice Residency at Peace Health Southwest and a PGY-1/PGY2 Health-System Pharmacy Administration Residency at Oregon Health and Science University.
 He also provides oversight of the OHSU Pharmacy Internship Program in collaboration with the inpatient operations manager.
 Andrew is passionate to serve patients through continuous process improvement, lean methodology, change management, automation utilization, and supporting the Oncology, Infusion, and Research teams.

 Nancy Boyd, MBA

 Nancy Boyd is the Pharmacy Finance Manager.
 Her responsible include pharmacy billing, departmental budget and financial analysis.
 Nancy performs analysis on a wide range of complex issues related to department funding, financial operations and administration.
 She is responsible for analyzing historical revenue and expense trends in support of the department's development of programmatic business plans for new services and staff expansion.
 The focus for the billing function is to ensure appropriate revenue capture and continually improving revenue cycle process.
-Her administrative interests include financial operations management, operational efficiency, data accuracy that lead to a clear understanding of the data and drive timely decision making, project management and employee development.
+Her administrative interests include financial operations management, operational efficiency, data accuracy that lead to a clear understanding of the data and drive timely decision making, project management.

 Patricia Sullivan, CPhT